hanshiyi/POSBERT/README.md

 the glue dataset.

-# run the code step by step
+# run glue step by step
 1. clone the repo
 2. download the stanford nlp parser: